hashtagchris/pipe-ReadableStream-to-http-response/README.md

 # pipe-ReadableStream-to-http-response

-Test various ways of using a readable stream as a http response body.
-Searching for something that's simple, easy to remember and robust.
+Test various methods of piping a readable stream to a http response.
+I'm searching for a pattern that's simple, easy to remember and robust.

+Requirements:
+* The response is closed cleanly on error.
+* Internal resources are released on error, and request cancellation.